Adaptive Privacy of Sequential Data Releases Under Collusion: Conclusion

 \section{Conclusion}

 In this work, we proposed a problem formulation for handling multiple sequential data requests while balancing privacy and utility, accounting for the possibility of collusion.
 We allow utility to be defined according to expected distortion or mutual information.
 We outlined a procedure to adaptively release data and trace the three-dimensional distortion-privacy-collusion curve $\mathsf{D}_k(\epsilon_k, \delta_k)$, or information-privacy-collusion curve $\mathsf{I}_k(\epsilon, \delta)$, for each party $k$, analogous to the existing approach for the rate-distortion problem.
-This involves converting the problem to its dual, fixing a grid of Lagrange multipliers, and solving the inner minimisation with the Blahut-Arimoto algorithm.
+This involves converting the problem to its dual, fixing a grid of Lagrange multipliers, and solving the inner minimisation with the Blahut-Arimoto-style algorithm.
 We provided the steps for such an algorithm and showed that it ensures convergence to the appropriate value.
 As in the rate-distortion problem, the solution to a specific primal problem, and thus the distribution for data release, can be found through a bisection search over the Lagrange multipliers.
+From this, we proposed a sequential data release algorithm to systematically respond to requests, maximising utility whilst adhering to individual and collusion-based privacy constraints.

 By means of a numerical example, we demonstrated the feasibility of our procedure and confirmed the convergence of the Blahut--Arimoto algorithm for the expected distortion problem.
+We further validated the framework on the UCI Adult dataset, comparing the proposed sequential algorithm with non-adaptive and symmetric-channel baselines.
+The results highlighted that in some cases, conditioning on previous releases substantially reduces cumulative leakage under collusion, without sacrificing utility.

 Finally, we discussed a possible extension to the application of progressive neural networks.
 We outlined a relevant optimisation problem and remarked that its solution can be found using the Blahut--Arimoto algorithm designed for our mutual information adaptive privacy problem.

 Further work could extend our framework to enable more general guarantees against collusion.
 For example, constraints could be chosen to limit the data leakage should $n$ out of $m$ parties collude.
 Even more generally, one could limit leakage should certain subsets of the parties collude.
 The subsets can be chosen based on knowledge of the parties and their relationships.
 The $k$th optimisation problem would be